Hulme: Industrial Revolution

 Hulme was also described by Engels: "the more thickly built-up regions chiefly bad and approaching ruin, the less populous of more modern structure, but generally sunk in filth."

 Large numbers of Irish immigrants settled in Hulme, and in various other districts of Manchester.

 The Tithe award for Hulme was made in 1854.
 In 1863 members of the Hulme Athenaeum club for working men established an association football club, believed to be the earliest example in the city and in the county of Lancashire.
 Records of association games in the 1860s and 1870s exist with the club surviving into the early 1870s.

+In the 1860s, as Hulme became more established, new facilities sprang up.
+Municipal buildings were developed on Stretford Road, including the Town Hall, baths and public library, and Chorlton Union Workhouse on Leaf Street.
+The former Turville Public House, on the corner of Ellesmere Street, dates from c1870.

 The foundation stone of the first school erected by the Manchester School Board was laid in Vine Street, Hulme, on 11 June 1874 by Herbert Birley, chairman of the board, and the school was opened on 9 August 1875.
 Other board schools in Hulme were at Hamer Street (1872), Zion Chapel (1875), Lloyd Street (1878), Mulberry Street (1881), Upper Jackson Street (1883), Bangor Street (1886) and Duke Street (1890).
+The temperance hall in Hulme, in 1880, hosted a fancy dress ball, where all the 47 attendees were men, but 22 of them came dressed as women.
+The attendees were later arrested and put on trial accused of soliciting sex with other men.